 Marco Island Hilton's lost business after fire is gain for Naples hotels

-The Hilton Marco Island Beach Resort & Spa shut its doors earlier this month after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
-The hotel will remain closed until Dec.
-1, 2017.
-Wochit
+The Hilton Marco Island Beach Resort & Spa shut its doors after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
+The hotel reopened in 2018.

 While the closing has hurt the resort, the destination hasn't taken a hit because virtually all of the resort's lost business has moved to other places in Collier County, said Jack Wert, executive director of the Naples, Marco Island, Everglades Convention and Visitors Bureau.